benchmark-urbanism/vue-mapbox-map/docs/README.md

 ></vue-mapbox-map>
 ```

-The props are reactive and can be controlled from the data context of the component:
+The map can be controlled from the dynamic data context of the component, e.g.:
 ```javascript
 // provide the corresponding data context
 data: {